-This chapter explains the methods that you can use to configure management access to the switch.
+This chapter explains the methods that you can use to configure management access to the WGS3 LAYER 3 Switch.
 It describes the types of management applications and the communication and management protocols that deliver data between your management device (work-station or personal computer) and the system.
 It also contains information about port connection options.